faisaldialpad/hellouniverse/README.markdown

 #### Java/hashtables_arrays_strings_sort

 1. Write a function which will return the permutations of integers without any duplicates.
-E.g., `[1 2 2]-->[[1 2 2],[2 2 1],[2 1 2]]`
+E.g., `[1 2 2]-->[[1 2 2],[2 2 1],[2 1 2]]`.
 2. Write a recursive function that will take a string and duplicate each char in each iteration (running duplicate).
-E.g., `Hello-->HH HHee HHeell HHeellll HHeelllloo`
+E.g., `Hello-->HH HHee HHeell HHeellll HHeelllloo`.

 #### Java/src/linkedlists

-1. How will you detect a corrupt singly linked list (a linked list that has a circle in it, i.e., an arbitrary node's next pointer points to an earlier node)?
+1. How will you detect a corrupt singly linked list (a linked list that has a circle in it, i.e., an arbitrary node's next pointer points to an earlier node)? `CircularList.java`
-2. Return the starting node of a circle and null if it is not circular.
+2. Return the starting node of a circle and null if it is not circular. `CircularList.java`
 3. Write a function that will return true if a circular singly linked list has duplicate values and false if there are no duplicate values or the linked list is not circular.
-You can assume that the values are ascii characters ranging from 0 to 127.
+You can assume that the values are ascii characters ranging from 0 to 127. `CircularList.java`
 4. Add 2 numbers represented by linked lists: each node contains a digit and the digits are reverse order.
 For example: 123 is represented by 3->2->1 and 905 is represented by 5->0->9 and their addition will be 8->2->0->1 i.e., 1028.
-You are allowed to traverse each list only once.
+You are allowed to traverse each list only once. `LinkedListAdd.java`
-5. Implement an algorithm to find the nth to last element of a singly linked list.
+5. Implement an algorithm to find the nth to last element of a singly linked list. `Last_N_Elements.java`

 <!--
 6. Write an algorithm to remove duplicates from an unsorted linked list.